tommytallhain/TheAssortedWorksOfTommyTallhain/the_assorted_works_of_tommy_tallhain/Poems2024.md

 <br>
 I like
 <br>
-I liek the way you
+I like the way you
 <br>
 I like you
 <br>